eskainah/conquering-responsive-layouts/README.md

 # Solution
 To solve this challenge, place the <heading> and <paragraph> element that is in the body in a <div> tag or the best perferable and give it a class.
 Add the necessary code to achieve the desire result.

+# Challenge 3
+This is a summary of week one of the challenge.

+Here we recreate a hero section of a webpage.
+It is an easy way to practice.